DV

 Is VGT or VUG better for dividend income?

 It depends on your goals.
-VUG currently offers the higher distribution yield, which means more income per dollar invested.
+VGT currently offers the higher distribution yield, which means more income per dollar invested.
 However, a lower-yield fund may offer better total return or lower volatility.
 Consider your time horizon and risk tolerance.

 What is the difference between VGT and VUG?

-VGT (Vanguard Information Technology ETF) tracks Basket (Vanguard Information Technology ETF holdings) with a basket strategy, while VUG (Vanguard Growth ETF) tracks CRSP US Large Cap Growth Index with a growth approach.
+VGT (Vanguard Information Technology ETF) tracks Basket (Vanguard Information Technology ETF holdings) with a basket approach, while VUG (Vanguard Growth ETF) tracks CRSP US Large Cap Growth Index with a growth approach.
 They are issued by Vanguard and Vanguard respectively.

 Can I hold both VGT and VUG?